Topological feature selection for time series data: Introduction

 In more detail, we assume there is a possibly discontinuous function $f:\R \to \R^p$, underlying our data, which is usually unknown.
 Let $t_1 \in \R$, $\tau > 0$, and let $n$ be a positive integer.
 Let $T = \{t_i\}_{i=1}^n$, where $t_i = t_1 + (i-1)\tau$.
 We assume that our data consists of observations $g:T \to \R^p$ given by $g_j(t_i) = f_j(t_i) + \eps_{ij}$ for some unknown error term $\eps_{ij}$.
 Letting $x_i = g(t_i)$, we have the time series $X = (x_1,\ldots,x_n)$ in $\R^p$.

-Now consider $v \in \abs{\Delta^{p-1}}$, that is, $v \in \R^p$, $v_j \geq 0$ for all $j$, and $v_1 + \cdots + v_p = 1$.
-From the time series $X$ we obtain the convex-combination time series $vX$ by scaling the $j$th coordinate of $x_i$ by $v_j$ for all $i,j$.
-Let $\Phi(v)$ denote the persistence diagram of the Vietoris-Rips complex of the sliding window embedding of $vX$.
+Now consider an element $v$ in the standard geometric $(p-1)$-dimensional simplex, $\abs{\Delta^{p-1}}$, that is, $v \in \R^p$, $v_j \geq 0$ for all $j$, and $v_1 + \cdots + v_p = 1$.
+From the times series $X$ we obtain the convex-combination time series $vX$ by scaling the $j$th coordinate of $x_i$ by $v_j$ for all $i,j$.
+Let $\Psi(v)$ denote the persistence diagram (Section~\ref{sec:PD}) of the Vietoris-Rips complex~\cite{Virk:book} of the sliding window embedding (Section~\ref{sec:sliding-windows}) of $vX$.
+This diagram captures the topology of the sliding window embedding of $vX$; features with large lifetimes reflect robust geometric structure in the resulting point cloud.
 Let $F$ be a real-valued function on the set of persistence diagrams.
 We have the following optimization problem, which we call topological feature selection for time series (\cref{problem:tfs-time-series}).

 Let $v^*\in \abs{\Delta^{p-1}}$ be a solution of our optimization algorithm.
 We interpret each component $v_j^*$ as a score of the contribution of the $j$th components of the time series to the coordinated dynamics as quantified by persistent homology.